 He may act a bit aloof when meeting someone new, but then he will warm up to them soon.

 A Catahoula Great Dane mix will do good with an active family that likes to go on walks, hikes, or play fetch and other games with him.

 The Catahoula in him doesn’t get along with small children like the Great Dane.
 But some of this will be bred out by cross-breeding.
 However, both dogs get along very well with older kids and adults of any age.

 You can expect your larger-than-life pup to get along well with other pets when properly socialized.

-He will be accepting of other pets–even cats that are already in the home or a pet that is adopted after he is there.
+He will accept other pets, even cats already in the home or a pet that is adopted after he is there.

 Learning about the parent breeds of a Catahoula Great Dane Mix can help you to decide if this would make a good hybrid dog for your family.

-They do best with a large yard, plenty of exercises, and an active family.
+They do best with a large yard, plenty of exercise, and an active family.
 They will also guard and protect you from any harm.